entando/entando-docs/vuepress/docs/next/docs/consume/identity-management.md

 ### Core
 When a user is authenticated to the `entando-core` via Keycloak, a copy of that user is added to the `entando-core` user management database to enable WCMS functionality.
 Within the App Builder, WCMS roles and groups can be assigned to a user for access to App Builder functions or `portal-ui` content in the runtime application.

-The code that copies the user into the `entando-core` can be customized to automatically create groups and roles on a per implementation basis.
+The code that copies the user into the `entando-core` can be customized per implementation to automatically create groups and roles.
 See the [entando-keycloak-plugin](https://github.com/entando/entando-keycloak-plugin) for details of the code that copies users and data to the WCMS database.
 The README in that project includes properties that are available to your Entando Application.

 See [KeycloakAuthorizationManager.java](https://github.com/entando/entando-keycloak-plugin/blob/master/src/main/java/org/entando/entando/keycloak/services/KeycloakAuthorizationManager.java) for an example of adding attributes programatically.
 In particular, refer to the [processNewUser](https://github.com/entando/entando-keycloak-plugin/blob/master/src/main/java/org/entando/entando/keycloak/services/KeycloakAuthorizationManager.java#L43) method.